hantsy/spring-r2dbc-sample/docs/intro.md

     .log()
 ```

-Similarly executing a *delete* query is also to get the number of affected rows.
+Similarly executing a *delete* query is also easy to get the number of affected rows.

 ## R2dbc Clients